Nuitka/Nuitka/README.rst

 end a conditional block, much like in Python.
 There are currently no other keywords than the used ones demonstrated above.

-You can put abitrary Python expressions there, and if you wanted to e.g. access a version information of a package, you could simply use ``__import__("module_name").__version__`` if that would be required to e.g. enable or disable certain Nuitka settings.
+You can put arbitrary Python expressions there, and if you wanted to e.g. access a version information of a package, you could simply use ``__import__("module_name").__version__`` if that would be required to e.g. enable or disable certain Nuitka settings.
 The only thing Nuitka does that makes this not Python expressions, is expanding ``{variable}``